VRC at Main

 Get connected to federal employment information for Veterans, transitioning service members, and their families.

-Vocational rehabilitation and employment services to help with job training, employment accommodations, resume development, and job seeking skills coaching.
+Veteran Readiness and Employment (VR&E) (formerly known as Vocational Rehabilitation and Employment) provides help with job training, employment accommodations, resume development, and job seeking skills coaching.

 Goodwill Veteran Employment Services